Framartin/adversarial-logistic/README.md

 - in-sample and out-of-sample accuracies
 - number of skipped examples due to underflow ($a<10^{-7}$ in the 2nd degree eq. solver).
 The detection of underflow should be improve in the future.
-- value of C, the regularization parameter, choosen by CV on the train set
+- value of C, the regularization parameter, chosen by CV on the train set
 - for each example, the predicted class and the real one

 ```